jeff-160/TempHairline/README.md

 ## How it works

 [`GameHelper`](files\\GameHelper)
-- Is scheduled every 10 minutes
+- Scheduled every 10 minutes
-- Fetches the search history and DNS of the target
+- Fetches the DNS and chrome search history (all chrome profiles) of the target
 - Sends the data using a discord bot

 [`internal`](files\\internal)